Research

 I am conducting research in partnership with:

-Emilia Mendes - Professor at Blekinge Institute of Technology
+Emilia Mendes - Professor at Aarhus University

 Manoel Mendonça - Associate Professor at Federal University of Bahia

-Marcos Kalinowski - Assistant Professor at PUC-Rio
+Marcos Kalinowski - Associate Professor at PUC-Rio

 Research Projects